not-navyblue/UnHax/README.md

 Limited to the capital city only, cannot be sold, and is destroyed when the capital falls.
 (Added in v1.0; renamed in v1.1)<br>

-**UnHax Mode - Religion**: a building made specifically for religion-enabled games, generating Faith <s>and Great Prophet points</s> at large quantities, and allows for immediate founding of Pantheons.
+**UnHax Mode - Religion**: a building made specifically for religion-enabled games, generating Faith at large quantities, and allows for immediate founding of Pantheons.
 It has similar limitations as the **Base** building, with an extra caveat of being unbuildable, but can be bought in the capital city once **Base** has been built.
 (Added in v1.1; method of acquisition changed in v1.5)<br>

 **UnHax Mode - Military**: a military-oriented building that provides free unit promotions not provided (or previously provided) by **Base**, increased city strength and city health, and others.
 It has similar